open-AIMS/NEC-estimation/README.md

 ### Exploring a *fit.jagsMANEC* model

-We have created some plotting method functions for our *jagsNEC* model types, so we can plot a jagsMANECfit model object simply with ‘plot’.
+We have created some plotting method functions for our *jagsNEC* model types, so we can plot a *jagsMANECfit* model object simply with *plot*.

     load(file = "out_temp.RData")
     plot(out)